crasride/crasride/README.md

 A little more about me...

-🚀After 25 years of career in multi-technical building maintenance (electricity / electronics / telecoms), I undertook a retraining in the design and development of applications.
+🚀After 25 years of career in multi-technical maintenance of buildings (electricity / electronics / telecommunications), I am in a reconversion in the design and development of applications.

 ```javascript
 const JoséFernàndez = {